hdoupe/mesh/README.md

 - Re-write in C++ to better mirror the structure of the Python components

 Overall package direction:
-- Should the `irpc` kernels wrap kernels from the Jupyter ecosystem?
+- Should the `mesh` kernels wrap kernels from the Jupyter ecosystem?
   - ex. [ipykernl](https://github.com/ipython/ipykernel), [IRKernel](https://github.com/IRkernel/IRkernel)
 - What should the repo organization be?
-  - Non-trivial amounts of code are required to actually apply the `irpc`.
+  - Non-trivial amounts of code are required to actually apply the `mesh`.
 Should this code be re-organized as a downstream repo?
 For example, there could be a project built around managing the Tax-Calculator and OG-USA integration.
 Or, if we had a R implementation, there could be a package that manages the R interface for Tax-Calculator.
 - Implement client/kernels for R and Julia